Skip to main content

 You need a hazardous waste identification number if your business produces any amount of hazardous waste.

 Businesses generating most types of hazardous waste are required to report annually, pay a fee, and obtain a license for the subsequent year.
-Facilities in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County are licensed and inspected by their county.
-Facilities in greater Minnesota are licensed and inspected by the MPCA.
+Facilities in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington counties are licensed and inspected by their county.
+Facilities in Greater Minnesota are licensed and inspected by the MPCA.
 If you produce only small amounts of hazardous waste, you probably qualify as a very small quality generator:

 Training

 Annual hazardous waste training is required for large quantity generators (2,200+ pounds a month) and small quantity generators (220 to 2,200 pounds a month), and recommended for very small quantity generators (less than 220 pounds a month).
-Free training is available from the MPCA and some metro-area counties:
+Free training is available from the MPCA and some counties in the Twin Cities metropolitan area:

 Hazardous waste due dates